-If you are planning to use your PC to listen to music, connecting it with an amplifier and hi-fi speakers, you are going to need some applications that will let you handle your collection — from converting audio between various formats, to creating compilations, etc. – and first of all you need to make sure you get the best possible sound quality.
-It’s been a long time since I use my PC for music, so that what follows comes from first hand experience and not from abstract calculations, guessings or reproductions of what other people might say.
+If you are planning to use your PC to listen to music, connecting it with an amplifier and hi-fi speakers, you are going to need some applications that will let you handle your collection — from converting audio between various formats, to creating compilations, etc. First of all you need to make sure you get the best possible sound quality.
+It’s been a long time since I use my PC for music, what follows comes from first hand experience.

-If this can help you form a better estimation of my judgments, I should say that I prefer rather a balanced sound, sweet, smooth and clear, with a full body, including all the middle area, natural bass, mild treble.
+To give you some idea about my criteria, let me say that I prefer a rather balanced sound, sweet, smooth and clear, with a full body, including all the middle area, natural (not heavy) bass, mild (not harsh) treble.

-The Source of Sound: If you use Winamp as the main source – and not the default Windows Media Player, you will enjoy a large community of users who create useful Winamp plugins extending the functionality of the player.
-Regarding sound quality itself, you might like to try a Kernel Streaming Plugin that will let you bypass the Windows native mixing system and achieve hi end sound, without the need of extra drivers.
-Note that this bypassing might prove only theoretical, while in reality differences are not audible.
+If you use Winamp as your main audio source, you will enjoy a very large collection of plugins extending significantly the functionality of the player.
+Regarding sound quality itself, you must try a Kernel Streaming Plugin that will let you bypass the OS native mixing system and achieve hi end (bit to bit exact) sound, without any need of extra drivers.
+Note that this bypass may prove only of a theoretical value with differences not being really audible.

-When Winamp closes, you can replace it with AIMP, a player with a similar layout, great sound quality (wasapi or asio), some advantages, and some disadvantages too, like the absence of auto tagging.
+AIMP is a player with a similar layout and great sound quality (wasapi or asio).
 Check also XMPlay, a convenient hi end free audio player.
-However, I have not found so far a player with the convenience, flexibility and power of Winamp.
+Yet, I have not found so far a player with the convenience, flexibility and power of Winamp.